-Those who become the slave of habit, who follow the same routes every day, who never change pace, who do not risk and change the color of their clothes, who do not speak and do not experience, die slowly.
+Those who become the slave of habit, who follow the same routes every day, who never change pace, who does not risk and change the color of their clothes, who do not speak and do not experience, die slowly.

 Those who do not turn things on their head, who are unhappy at work, who do not risk certainty for uncertainty, thus to follow a dream, those who do not forego sound advice at least once in their lives, die slowly.

 Those who do not travel, who do not read, who do not listen to music, who does not find grace in themselves, die slowly.

 Those who slowly destroy their own self-esteem, who do not allow themselves to be helped, who spend days on end complaining about their bad luck, about the rain that never stops, die slowly.

 Those who abandon a project before starting it, who fail to ask questions about subjects they don’t know, those who don’t reply when they are asked something they do know, die slowly.

 Let’s try and avoid death in small doses, reminding ourselves that being alive requires an effort far greater than the simple fact of breathing.
 Only with ardent patience, we reach wonderful happiness.